-Animal Model

-Thirty male mice (Mus musculus) strain BALB/C, body weight approximately 20-30 gram, and specific age 8 weeks were provided by Laboratory animal, Universitas Muhammadiyah Lamongan.
-All mice were fed and watered ad libitum, acclimated in 30-35°C with 12-h light cycle at Pharmacology Laboratory, Universitas Muhammadiyah Lamongan.
-Plant Material and Extraction

-The C. nardus were acquired from Materia Medica, Batu, East Java.
+Animal Model Thirty male mice (Mus musculus) strain BALB/C, body weight 20-30 and age weeks were provided by Laboratory animal, Universitas Muhammadiyah Lamongan.
+All mice were fed and watered ad libitum, acclimated in 30-35 oC with 12-h light cycle at Pharmacology Laboratory, Universitas Muhammadiyah Lamongan.
+Plant Material and Extraction The C. nardus were acquired from Materia Medica, Batu, East Java.
 The stalks of C. nardus were cut into small parts and dried under the sun for 3 days.
-Dried stalks were blended into a powder (100 g) then soaked in 1000 mL of ethanol 96% in a closed container within 3x24hours at room temperature.
-The extract was filtered and concentrated by heating in a water bath at temperature of 60° C in order to get a thick extract of C. nardus.

-a.
-Preparation of 0.5% Na-CMC Suspension

-Five hundred milligrams of Na-CMC were weighed, then dissolved in some warm distilled water, stirred, and added with distilled water while continuing to stir using a stirring rod.
-After dissolving all the remaining distilled water is added to obtain a volume of 100 ml Na-CMC solution using a 100 ml measuring flask.

-b.
-Preparation of C. nardus Extract and Imboost® Suspension

-1. C. nardus extract suspension
+Dried stalks were blended into a powder (100 g) then soaked in 1000 mL of ethanol 96% in a closed container within 3x24 hours room The was and concentrated by heating in a water bath at temperature of 60oC in order to get a thick extract of C. nardus. a.
+Preparation of 0.5% Na-CMC Suspension Five hundred milligrams of Na-CMC were weighed, then dissolved in some warm distilled water, stirred, and added with distilled water while continuing to stir using a stirring rod.
+After dissolving all the remaining distilled water is added to obtain a volume of 100 ml Na-CMC solution using a 100 ml measuring flask. b. of nardus and Suspension 1.
+C. nardus extract suspension The Extract were homogenously crushed with 0.5% Na- CMC.

-The Extract were homogenously crushed with 0.5% Na-CMC.
-The extract concentrations made were 1%, 3%, and 6%.
-This concentration can be determined by the formula: 9

-Concentration: (Dose (mg/kg bw))/(%VAO (ml/g)) The percentage volume of sub-cutan drugs administration (VAO) is 2%.

-2. Imboost® suspension

-One tablet of Imboost® contains 250 mg of the active ingredient, 2 tablets Imboost® (500 mg) were put in a mortar, crushed.
+The extract concentrations made were 1%, 3%, and 6 %.
+This concentration can be determined by the formula: 9 Concentration: (Dose (mg/kg bw))/(%VAO (ml/g)) The percentage volume of sub-cutan drugs administration (VAO) is 2%.
+2. Imboost® suspension One tablet of Imboost® contains 250 mg of the active ingredient, 2 tablets Imboost® (500 mg) were put in a mortar, crushed.
 Then added with 0.5% CMC-Na suspension to taste and homogenized.
-After that poured into a 100 ml volumetric flask, and made up with 1% CMC-Na suspension to the mark line.
+After that poured into 100 volumetric and up 1% CMC-Na suspension to the mark line.
 The suspension was homogenized again by shaking lightly.
 The concentration of Imboost® suspension was obtained 0.25%.

-Experimental Design

-After 2 weeks of acclimatization, a thirty male mice were randomly divided into five groups, the positive control group was given 0.5% Na-CMC injection of 0.5 ml / kg bw for 14 days, the negative control group was given commercial immunostimulants, namely Imboost® tablet at a dose of 200 mg / bw for 14 days, then the group consisted of 3 treatment groups which were differentiated based on the dose of C. nardus extract.
+Experimental Design After 2 weeks of acclimatization, a thirty male mice were randomly into groups, positive group was given 0.5% Na-CMC injection of 0.5 ml / kg bw for 14 days, the negative control group was given commercial immunostimulants, namely Imboost® tablet at a dose of 200 mg / bw for 14 days, then the group consisted of treatment which differentiated on the dose of C. nardus extract.
 The various doses are 50 mg / kg bw, 150 mg / kg bw, and 300 mg / kg bw.
 The extract was given for 14 consecutive days subcutaneously.
 Every 7th day, 14th day, and 21th day, blood is drawn through the tail vein.
-On the 21st day, the mice were injected with S.aureus (0.5 Mc Farland) 0.2 mL intraperitoneally, one hour later the mice were drained of blood through the tail vein after that the mice being sacrified.